-- An old nursery at the National, which features dolls that look like children, may be haunted by a woman who hung herself in the theater.
+- Some think a creepy old nursery at the National may be haunted by a jilted lover who allegedly hung herself in the basement of the theater.

-The once-hidden nursery room at the National Theatre, upstairs next to the VIP bar, was discovered after a wall was knocked down during the restoration of the building in the early 1990s.
-The nursery walls still feature the ghostly, "Grimm's Fairy-Tales" looking paintings of children holding long ropes with dolls that look like children, toys and animals hanging by their necks.
+The once-hidden nursery room upstairs at the National Theatre, next to the plush VIP bar, was discovered after a wall was knocked down during the restoration of the building in the early 1990s.
+Employees were shocked to find the nursery walls still featured the ghostly, "Grimms' Fairy Tale"-style paintings of Victorian children holding long ropes with dolls (that resemble children), toys and animals hanging by their necks.

-It's especially creepy if you've heard the urban legend.
+It's even more spooky if you've heard the urban legend.

 As visitors from WRIR-FM's music-history tour find out, attendees used to leave their children in the nursery room during the early heyday of the theater in the 1930s and '40s.
-The National's general manager, Clay Dabney, explains the unnerving legend that circulates among employees.
+The National's general manager, Clay Dabney, says there's an unnerving legend that circulates today among employees.

 "We heard the original owner was in love with the theater and spent a lot of time here.
 He was allegedly having an affair with a box office girl.
 Supposedly, his wife found out and hung herself in the musicians' closet in the basement," Dabney says.
 "Our old sound guy said the painter of the nursery walls was a friend of the wife, so that's why she painted those creepy scenes."

 Style Weekly couldn't confirm any of these reports at press time.
 Employees at the Historic Richmond Foundation, which was heavily involved in the restoration efforts, had never heard of the story.